bgoonz/gists-revamp/by-extension/markdown/npm-packages.md

 33.[GM](https://www.npmjs.com/package/gm)

-Thanks to the Node.js module GM you can use two popular tools for creating, editing, composing, and converting images — GraphicsMagick and ImageMagick directly from within your code.
+Thanks to the Node.js module GM you can use two popular tools for creating, editing, composing, and converting images --- GraphicsMagick and ImageMagick directly from within your code.

 34.[Cloudinary](https://www.npmjs.com/package/cloudinary)

-Dedicated module to ease work with cloud service that offers a solution to a web application’s entire image management pipeline.
+Dedicated module to ease work with cloud service that offers a solution to a web application's entire image management pipeline.

 ## 📅 Date formatting

 35.[DayJS](https://www.npmjs.com/package/dayjs)

 DayJS is a fast and lightweight alternative to [MomentJS](https://www.npmjs.com/package/moment) (in maintenance mode since September, 2020).
-Uses similar API — if you have used MomentJS, you already know how to use most of DayJS.
+Uses similar API --- if you have used MomentJS, you already know how to use most of DayJS.

 36.[Luxon](https://www.npmjs.com/package/luxon)